nabilaithoummad/Laravel-Ecommerce-Website/README.md

  # After You are Logged in :

-Go to Mysql database, in a table named <b>users</b> where your information you will find a column named <b>status</b> and you will find the vakue is 0 bay Default, then Change it to 1.
+Go to Mysql database, in a table named <b>users</b> where your information you will find a column named <b>status</b> and you will find the value is 0 bay Default, then Change it to 1.

 ![screenshot-nimbusweb me-2023 05 24-13_47_29status](https://github.com/nabilaithoummad/Laravel-Ecommerce-Website/assets/122677418/01df3469-58f7-4970-96d8-9e3b88691593)